jhenstridge/www.jamesh.id.au/content/blog/2008/upnp-ps3.md

 *Would it be possible too to stream and transcode video files to the iphone?*

-Unfortunately, no. :( Apple doesn\'t do UPnP.
+Unfortunately, no. :( Apple doesn't do UPnP.
 However, it should be possible to port GUPnP (and a control point) to iPhone?

 ---